 When it comes to braids, you have a lot of flexibility in wearing your favorite shade of red.
 You can work in a supersaturated punch of ruby red on the ends, or you can weave in varying shades, all without doing any damage to your strands.

 Vivid and Vibrant

 After going through a major hair color transformation, the way you care for your hair is extremely important.
 Be sure to use heat protectants before any heat styling.
-Deep conditioning treatments will also help to strengthen your strands if heat styling is a part of your daily routine.
+Deep conditioning treatments will also strengthen your strands if heat styling is a part of your daily routine.

 Transitioning to red from a darker natural base color will not only provide some added warmth to your complexion, but it will also take a while to get there.
 Be inquisitive and learn about how your colorist is going to approach the transition.
-Going with a low developer and using a bonder like Olaplex, are signs that your colorist has your hair's health and integrity at the forefront of their approach.
+Going with a low developer and using a bonder like Olaplex are signs that your colorist has your hair's health and integrity at the forefront of their approach.